-EDITOR'S NOTE: This is the second in a series on alignment to achieve quality outcomes: Understanding CMS quality strategy goals.
+EDITOR’S NOTE: This is the first in a series on alignment to achieve quality outcomes: Understanding CMS quality strategy goals

 Better Care.
 Healthier People.
 Healthier Communities.
 Smarter Spending